Research-IT-Swiss-TPH/redcap-pdf-injector/README.md

 v1.2.7  | Minor fix for live filters.
 Improve Mutation Observer script. v1.2.8  | Fix rendering of '@' without action tags. v1.3.0  | New Feature: Render Injections automatically by field type.
-Enumerations are now supported and do not need to be retrieved manually through @CALCTEXT anymore.
+Enumerations are now supported and do not need to be retrieved manually through @CALCTEXT anymore. v1.3.1  | Minor fix for live filters.
+Reset filters correctly when multiple where selected.

 ## Author
 Ekin Tertemiz